SFDO-Community-Sprints/Membership-Essentials-Documentation/home-page.md

 # What is Membership Done Better?

-The Membership Done Better is a sustainable open source community events app that serves a broad variety of needs for EDUs and NGOs.
-The event solution has the flexibility needed to offer events of different types: paid, free, group, guests, and individual.
-The solution will include the full life cycle of the event: registration, receipting, confirmation, reporting and web faced exposure.
-This solution facilitates a Salesforce connected campus and will be compatible with Salesforce.org’s Data Architectures.
+Membership Done Better is a sustainable open source community membership app that serves a broad variety of needs for NGOs.
+The membership solution has the flexibility needed to offer memberships of different types: paid, free, group, guests, and individual.
+It will also offer adjacent donations.
+The solution will include the full life cycle of the membership: registration, payment tracking, confirmation, renewals, reporting and web faced exposure.
+This solution will be compatible with Salesforce Data Architectures.

 ## Project information